datopian/datahub/scripts/README.md

         source ./portal.sh

 ```
-You can see/download the action file [here]("./actions/single-dataset-ssg.yml")

-### Step 3

-Commit and push your code:
+Then, commit and push your code.

 ```bash
 git add .